RotemHalbreich/Undirected-Weighted-Graph/src/ex1/README.md

 ------------------------------------------------------------------------------------------
 ### WGraph_Algo:
 ------------------------------------------------------------------------------------------
-Represents the algorithms we apply on the graph:
+Represents the algorithms we apply on the graph,
-In this class I use mostly Dijkstra & BFS algorithms for implementing the algorithms below:
+In this class I use Dijkstra & BFS algorithms for implementing the algorithms below:

 - init() - Initializes the graph.
 - getGraph() - Returns an undirectional weighted graph.